 Speed is also a major factor in playing college football.
 If you’re a defensive player, you will need to be able to run with faster offensive players.
 Coaches will heavily rely on combine drills such as the 40-yard dash for speed as well as 5-10-5 times for change of direction.

 If you score poorly in these categories, it can immediately turn a coach off.
 Remember there are thousands of athletes that college recruit every year.
-You need to stand out from the other player they are recruiting.
+You need to stand out from the other players they are recruiting.

 Do Well In School